kaiser-tushar/todo-php-oop-mvc/README.md

 ```

 ### Deployment
-To run  this application on PHP server locally on your machine run
+To run  this application on PHP server locally in your machine run

 ```
 php -S localhost:8000
 ```
 Change the localhost port as needed

+Go to localhost:8000 or localhost:your_given_port_number

 ### Built With
 This application is build with PHP and Javascript.
 I use PHP OOP, MVC design, jQuery for Javascript, MySQL for database.
 I use [Meddo](https://medoo.in/) for ORM.